Mexiam/Blockchain-Tutorial-Exercices/README.md

 ### Exercise 3 — NFTs
 - Deployed `courseNFT.sol` to testnet. *Please note that for exercice 3 I used network Sepolia instead of Goerli like recommanded because Goerli is down since 2024 now.*
 - Implemented `mint-nft.js` to mint random NFTs using IPFS metadata

+Please note that there is a collaborator issue.
+I completed the exercises alone, but due to a push from another project, a collaborator was mistakenly added to this repository and I cannot remove them.
+Any pushes made after the assignment’s due date were caused by this mistake.
+You can still verify that I worked on this project alone by checking the commit history, which shows my contributions and the date of my last actual push.
+I apologize for this error.